The Blindside Victory

 Everyone’s gifts are different.
 For me, I’m a dreamer.
 When God reveals the battle at hand and the spirits behind it in my dreams, that is usually a commission to war.
 That’s my green light.
 I move forward knowing I’ve been given authority and heavenly backing to trample on snakes and scorpions (Luke 10:19).

 I was convicted of this.
 And I can say with certainty—I’ll never make that mistake again.
-Not only has God been dealing with me about this subject, but He’s shown me the consequences in the spirit.
+Not only has God been dealing with me about this subject, but He’s shown me the consequences of my actions in the spirit.

 Dream Share: